oe4dns/tootgroup.py/README.md

 How to set up?
 --------------

-TODO: setup via pip
+The easiest way to install `tootgroup.py` is via PyPI, the Python Package Index.
-The easiest way to install `tootgroup.py` is via PyPI, the Python Package Index. jadajadajada Dependencies ftw...
+Use `pip3 install tootgroup.py` to install it as well as all its dependencies.

 It is also possible to download the script manually from the GitHub repository at
-<https://github.com/oe4dns/tootgroup.py.> In that case all necessary dependencies
+<https://github.com/oe4dns/tootgroup.py> In that case the necessary dependencies
 have to be provided too:

 `tootgroup.py` requires <https://github.com/halcy/Mastodon.py> as well as
 <https://github.com/ActiveState/appdirs> to run.
 Install them via your
 operating system's package manager, pip or even manually.

-`tootgroup.py` will help you with setup by asking all information it needs when you run it from the commandline for the first time.
+`tootgroup.py` will guide you through setup by asking all information it needs when you run it from the commandline for the first time.
 Being somewhat comfortable with Python scripting and the commandline in general might help if difficulties should appear.

 1. You need an account on any Mastodon instance/server that will act as your group account.
 Think about if you should mark it as a "Bot".